KNOWSKITE-X/BayesianCausalLearning/README.md

 # BayesianCausalLearning
-Experiments for Bayesian Causal Learning
+Experiments for our paper "On the Role of Priors in Bayesian Causal Learning", available in the IEEE Transactions on Artificial Intelligence (https://doi.org/10.1109/TAI.2024.3522867).